Toyota Corolla extended warranty: cost, coverage and plans

 How much does a Toyota Corolla extended warranty cost?

-We were quoted $648.85 a year from olive for three years of bumper-to-bumper coverage for a 2021 Toyota Corolla registered in Austin, Texas, with 40,000 miles.
-From Endurance, the quote for similar coverage was $1,028.16 annually for 30 months of coverage for the same vehicle with the same mileage.
+Third-party extended warranty company olive quoted us $649 for three years of bumper-to-bumper coverage for a 2021 Toyota Corolla registered in Austin, Texas, with 40,000 miles.
+A quote for similar coverage from Endurance was $1,028 annually for 30 months of coverage.
 Both quotes assumed a $100 deductible.
-Note that both of these are third-party extended auto warranty companies.

 The “official” Toyota extended warranty is called Toyota Extra Care, and it may cost less than a third-party option.
 Be sure to get a quote from your local Toyota dealer to compare your options.

-In general, quotes for extended auto warranties vary based on coverage, vehicle, deductible, location and other factors.
+In general, quotes for extended auto warranties vary based on factors such as coverage, vehicle, deductible and location.
 A 2022 Corolla with zero miles typically has cheaper extended warranty options than a 2020 model with 50,000 miles, for example.

 For context, the average cost of an extended warranty is around $1,000 per year of coverage.
 The quotes we collected for our hypothetical 2021 Toyota Corolla were less expensive by comparison.